-In all cases - writ of summons, originating summons, or petition - the relevant court rules prescribe standard forms for these documents that serve as a template.
+In all cases - writ of summons, originating summons, or petition - the relevant court rules prescribe standard forms that serve as a template.

 Both a writ of summons and an originating summons have an "expiry date" in that, having been filed, they must then be served upon the defendant within a certain period.
-This period is six months where leave for service out of jurisdiction is required and four months in all other cases.
+This period is six months from the date of issue where leave for service out of jurisdiction is required and four months in all other cases.
 Unless served within these time periods (or unless validity of the document is extended by order of the court), validity of the originating process document will expire, necessitating the filling of a fresh writ or originating summons.
 This could have significant consequences if a limitation period expires in the meantime.

 In general, originating process documents may be amended.
 A writ may be amended without leave of the court before it is served on the defendant.
-After service, a writ may be amended without leave once at any time before the pleadings close, provided the amendment does not consist of adding, omitting, or substituting a party, altering the capacity in which a party is sued, or adding or substituting a new cause of action (these types of amendments require leave).
+After service, a writ may be amended without leave once at any time before the pleadings are deemed to be closed, provided the amendment does not consist of adding, omitting, or substituting a party, altering the capacity in which a party is sued, or adding or substituting a new cause of action (these types of amendments require leave).

 Once pleadings have closed (or, before pleadings have closed, if the plaintiff wishes to amend for a second time), the plaintiff requires leave of the court to amend the writ.
 The court has wide discretion over all such amendments.
-The same rule applies to originating summonses.
+The same rule applies to originating summonses or other originating processes.